Sulfruos/masswildlifesearch/README.md

 This is currently a WIP!

 TODO:
+ - Improve UI to better show answer and sources.
- - Next stage: convert to RAG pipeline to give smarter, genuine answers.
+ - Modify RAG pipeline to try to use more sophisticated model than phi-2.
  - Add an "I'm Feeling Lucky!" feature to promote easy wildlife learning.